GiulioRusso/Python-tutorials/Python-setup-tutorial.md

 ## Why Use Virtual Environments?
 1. **Dependency Management**: Avoid conflicts between dependencies required by different projects.
 2. **Isolation**: Prevent system-wide changes by containing all packages within the virtual environment.
-3. **Reproducibility**: Simplify sharing and collaboration by including a requirements file (`requirements.txt`) for others to recreate the environment.
+3. **Reproducibility**: Simplify sharing and collaboration for others to recreate the environment.

 By using virtual environments, you maintain clean and organized project setups, reducing the risk of dependency issues.